Skip to main content

 One of the best parts about replacing your roof is choosing the roof color and material you’re going to use.
 An important factor to keep in mind as you choose your roof material is the cost.
 Different roof materials and colors come at different prices depending on the rarity and quality of the product.
 Roofing material prices are usually determined by the material provider (brand) and are priced per square foot.

-Asphalt shingles are amongst the most affordable and popular shingles on the market.
-Most homes in America use asphalt shingles, and for good reason.
-Asphalt shingles are affordable, aesthetic, and long-lasting.
+Asphalt are amongst the most affordable and popular shingles on the market.
+Asphalt Roof replacement

-Cedar shake roofing is considered a premium material with a unique appearance.
-As a higher quality product, cedar shake roofing is usually one of the more expensive roof material options you can choose from.
+Cedar is a higher quality product, and is usually one of the more expensive roof material.
+Cedar Roof replacement

 Roof Cost Based on Season